-If your boat does not start and you have no radio communication with Twin Anchors base, double check the engine helm breaker for the radio.
-If you still cannot communicate via radio, go to the nearest Twin Anchors boat so they can call Twin Anchors Service for assistance.
+If your boat does not start and you have no radio communication with Twin Anchors base, go to the nearest Twin Anchors boat so they can call Twin Anchors Service for assistance.
 If a Twin Anchors boat is not in sight, another company's boat can call into their marina and a message can be passed along.
 You may also use a cell phone and call the Twin Anchors office at 1-800-663-4026.

 OPTION: Run the gen-set to charge the engine start battery.
-If the engine still doesn't start, try the boost button prior to calling our office.
+If the engine still doesn't start, call the our office.